KingReGailya/mikua/README.md

-Miku build is a program written with bash-script to make it easyer to mass build differnt images on a schedule using cron
+Mikua is a program written with bash-script to make it easyer to mass download media on a schedule using cron

 In order to install use the compose file contained within